bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 ## Tuesday:

-The aissignment today went well.
+The assignment today went well.
 I was able to pull tweets from the API and populate my database with them.
 I was also able to make a new column with the embeded tweet data using Basilica.
 The hardest part of the assignment was populating my flask page with the newly gathered information.
 It took me a couple different tries but eventually I was able to make it work.

 ## Wednesday